-The most glorious, romantic, and competitive era of Cuban amateur baseball was the early 1940s.
-During that time, there was a quartet of star pitchers: Conrado Marrero, Julio Moreno, Rogelio Martínez, and Sandalio Consuegra.
+A glorious, romantic, and competitive era of Cuban amateur baseball was the early 1940s.1 During that time, there was a quartet of star pitchers: Conrado Marrero, Julio Moreno, Rogelio Martínez, and Sandalio Consuegra.
 All four entered the big leagues in 1950 with the Washington Senators.
-Consuegra – often known as “Sandy” in the U.S. – had the longest career and most wins in the majors.
+Consuegra – often known as Sandy in the U.S. – had the longest career and most wins in the majors.
 He was 51-32 with a 3.37 ERA from 1950 through 1957, with the clear peak being 1954.
-At the age of 34, he led the American League in winning percentage with a 16-3 mark for the Chicago White Sox.
+At the age of 34, he led the American League in winning percentage (.842) with a 16-3 mark for the Chicago White Sox.

 “[Manager Paul Richards] made a pitcher out of me,” Consuegra said that year through interpreter Buck Canel, the longtime Spanish-language broadcaster.
 “Before I came to the White Sox I was just a thrower.
-I threw a fast ball and a curve and that’s all.
+I threw a fastball and a curve and that’s all.
 As soon as I came over here Richards taught me how to throw a palmball and a sinker.
-Now I throw them quite often, mixed with my fast ball and curve, and I have confidence that I can win.”2
+Now I throw them quite often, mixed with my fastball and curve, and I have confidence that I can win.”2

-Consuegra got his nickname in Cuban ball, “Potrerillo,” from his hometown.
-Much the same was true of Rogelio Martínez, who was dubbed “Limonar” for the name of the town where he first played.
-Manolo de la Reguera, the famous Cuban sports commentator, was responsible for Consuegra’s nickname and those of many other players.
+Consuegra got his nickname (Potrerillo) in Cuban ball from his hometown.
+Much the same was true of Rogelio Martínez, who was dubbed “Limonar” for the name of the town where he first played.6 Manolo de la Reguera, the famous Cuban sports commentator, was responsible for Consuegra’s nickname and those of many other players.7

-Roberto González Echevarría wrote, “A significant development in the thirties and forties was the emergence of players, mostly pitchers, from the provinces. . .white guajiros -- country bumpkins.”
+Roberto González Echevarría wrote, “A significant development in the thirties and forties was the emergence of players, mostly pitchers, from the provinces … white guajiros – country bumpkins.”
 The foremost of these “revered amateurs and later professionals” was Conrado Marrero, El Guajiro del Laberinto, but “Jiquí” Moreno was a distinguished runner-up, while Martínez and Consuegra weren’t far behind.
-In their amateur days, all four “often appeared in magazines, sometimes even on the covers.”
-It seemed like it was almost compulsory in those days for Cuban hurlers to sport pencil mustaches, like Hollywood stars of the time (Clark Gable, Errol Flynn, Ronald Colman, et al.)
+In their amateur days, all four “often appeared in magazines, sometimes even on the covers.”10 It seemed as if it was almost compulsory in those days for Cuban men to sport pencil mustaches, like Hollywood stars of the time (Clark Gable, Errol Flynn, Ronald Colman, et al.)

 After beginning his amateur career in Cumanayagua, Consuegra then played with Regiment 7 of the Cuban Armed Forces from 1936 through 1940.
 Roger Consuegra recalled, “At age 16, my father decided he wanted out of their rural existence and one day after work buried his mocha (a machete to cut sugar cane) in a wood column in the porch of the main house.
 According to him, he told my grandfather he was through with farming and was going to join the armed forces (Regiment 7), where he played ball and rode with the equestrian teams for the regiment.